Chaitanya-Raj/maps/README.md

 Community members can be shown in the overworld view in 3 main ways:

 ### Default View

+Markers can be used to create more interactive and custom styled points on the map, but it comes with a significant overhead and slows down the app to a significant degree.

+The points can be placed on the map using a Symbol Layer.
+It provides a speedup to the app but gives up the ability to customize individual markers to a great extent.

 #### Using a small set of common icons